borgmatic-collective/borgmatic/README.md

     # Path to local or remote repository.
     repository: user@backupserver:sourcehostname.borg

+    # Any paths matching these patterns are excluded from backups.
+    exclude_patterns:
+        - /home/*/.cache

 retention:
     # Retention policy for how many backups to keep in each category.
     keep_daily: 7